kuma35/thinking-forth-jp/sphinx/preface2004.rst

 used the same tool in their transcription effort), and did the cleanup/vectorization pass on the images for .

-:
+Bernd Paysan:

 I set up the infrastructure.
 I got the project approved by Sourceforge, set up CVS, mailing lists and added developers.
 The approval despite the non-commercial license is due to , who knew this book (“despite limitations on use, I recommend approval; this is a unique and excellent resource on Forth”).
-The actual approval was processed by .
+The actual approval was processed by David Burley.

 As the LaTeX guru, I created most of the style file, and cleaned up most of the submissions so that they work with the style file.